 Project Respect is committed to creating an environment where all voices are heard.
 Our goal is to work in an anti-oppressive way, meaning that we view sexualized violence as connected to many different structures that exclude certain voices.
 Some of these structures are: colonialism, racism, gender-based violence, and ableism.

 - Ages: 14-19 (Grades 9-12)

-Project Respect offers its annual Youth Social Action Camp every spring at Camp Thunderbird, on T’Souke Territories.
 We invite youth from all identities, backgrounds, and experiences to explore how and why sexualized violence happens, and identify social justice issues that are relevant to them.
 Youth are supported in creating youth-led and centered social action projects to address the issues relevant to their experiences.
-A key theme at camp will be exploring youth participatory action research, and creating research methods that center youth’s experiences and perspectives in creating and measuring social change.
-We will explore these topics through theatre, art, media, and group discussions, nature walks, campfire circles, canoeing, games, and other activities.
+A key theme at camp is exploring youth participatory action research, and creating research methods that center youth’s experiences and perspectives in creating and measuring social change.
+We explore these topics through theatre, art, media, and group discussions, nature walks, campfire circles, canoeing, games, and other activities.